storskegg/audio-spectrum-analyzer/PLANNING.md

 Additionally, I'll need to verify the output voltage on ye olde 34401A at various frequencies through the desired range, and test them unloaded, as well as loaded at some common, sane values (1M, 150k, 50k, 1k, and 600R).

-I'll choose at this time whether or not I need to add some programmable gain right off, or maybe just add unity gain current buffering in the form of a JFET source follower, or with something like a TL072.
+I'll choose at this time whether I need to add some programmable gain right off, or maybe just add unity gain current buffering in the form of a JFET source follower, or with something like a TL072.

 ## 4. UI Development I - DDS Control